 The highway is calling your name, but you don’t want to leave your cat behind while you go road tripping in your RV or van.
-Luckily, if your cat is an adventure cat, you don’t have to be seperated.
+Luckily, if your cat is an adventure cat, you don’t have to be separated.

 Not all cats are good candidates for life in a home on wheels, but if you’ve got a leash-trained kitty who is accustomed to car rides and confident in a harness, your cat may be the “purrfect” road trip companion.